Embark on an African adventure like never before as we unveil the top 7 best…

-Uganda Vs Rwanda- There are only three countries in the world where you can see wild Mountain gorillas: Rwanda, Uganda and the Democratic Republic of Congo.
+Uganda Rwanda gorilla safaris- There are only three countries in the world where you can see wild Mountain gorillas: Rwanda, Uganda and the Democratic Republic of Congo.
 Due to the latter country’s instability, almost all travelers choose either Rwanda or Uganda for their gorilla experience.

 Rwanda and Uganda are the best countries for mountain gorilla trekking, both with great safari options.
 Rwanda limits permits to Volcanoes National Park for a conservation focused experience.
 Uganda’s Bwindi Impenetrable Forest has four habituated gorilla troops but can be a harder trekking option.